gumaerc-testorg/11.520-fall-2005/content/pages/projects.md

 *   Address a substantive issue or question that requires some problem formulation and some open-ended exploration and analysis.

-As explained in the class [syllabus]({{< baseurl >}}/pages/syllabus), the project write-up is due on the last day of class (Lec #19).
+As explained in the class {{% resource_link 75018591-4ecb-87d2-5bf7-a4ce3380daa1 "syllabus" %}}, the project write-up is due on the last day of class (Lec #19).
 But, every year, students request an extension.
 That's okay as long as you turn it in by the end of the second day after Lec #19, but you will lose 5 points per day.
 No project write-ups will be accepted **after Noon on the Monday after the due date**.
 We need time to grade them and we don't want this class to interfere with your preparation for other finals.